ying32/govcl/README.en-US.md

 **Method 1 needs to be used in conjunction with the res2go tool.**

-* Method 2(Pure code, imitating the way of FreePascal class, can automatically bind events.):
+* Method 2(Pure code, imitating the way of FreePascal class.):

 ```golang
 package main